 So, let’s analyze this question a bit deeper.

-Now, let’s take a look at Professional Certificates, one of the most well-reviewed of which is the SAS Programmer certification program.
-On average, this program takes 5 months to complete, and costs roughly $80 per month, bringing the total cost of the program to around $400.
+Now, let’s take a look at Professional Certificates, one of the most well-reviewed of which is the SAS Visual Business Analytics Professional Certificate program.
+On average, this program takes five months to complete and costs $79 per month, bringing the total cost of the program to $395.
 Once again, we can see that the price of Coursera Plus justifies itself.
-Even if you only take this program and nothing else, the cost of one year of Coursera Plus will be $1 less than enrolling in the course separately for the whole duration.
-And, you’ll have another 7 months of all-expenses-paid Coursera content to spare after finishing the Specialization.
+Even if you only take this program and nothing else, the cost of one year of Coursera Plus is pretty much the same as enrolling in the course separately for the whole duration.
+And you’ll have another seven months of all-expenses-paid Coursera content to spare after finishing the Specialization.
+And many of these professional certificates are excellent programs – we’ve reviewed several of them, including the IT Automation, IT Support, and Project Management certificates from Google.
+Note, however, that there are certain Professional Certificates that are not included in Coursera Plus, such as those from IBM (on data engineering, data science, full stack and back end development, AI engineering, and more) and Meta (on iOS and Android development, among others).

 When it comes to individual online courses, however, the question of whether Coursera Plus is worth it starts to become more complicated to answer.
 The break-even point seems to be about one course every two months.
-If you take an online class every two months on average then a Coursera Plus subscription will be cost-effective for you.
-But, that will not always be the case as some of Coursera’s courses are free to audit, and the prices of premium courses vary on a case-by-case basis.
+If you take an online class every two months on average, then a Coursera Plus subscription will be cost-effective for you.
+But, that will not always be the case; course prices vary, and most of Coursera’s courses are free to audit, and if you don’t need the full course content or the certificates for all of your courses.

 Ultimately, it’s important to evaluate the cost-effectiveness of Coursera Plus from a personal standpoint.
 Consider which programs you plan on taking.
 For learners who take specializations and professional certificate programs, subscribing to Coursera Plus appears to be very cost-effective.
 But, if you’re only planning on taking a course or two per year, the cost of Coursera Plus could end up being higher than simply enrolling in individual courses one by one.